msuwama/minimal-mistakes/index.md

 title: Welcome
 ---

-I am a third year graduate student at the [University of Georgia](http://www.math.uga.edu/) studying mathematics.
+I am a graduate student at the [University of Georgia](http://www.math.uga.edu/) studying mathematics.